ASP.NET Core Identity Tables

 The columns in the AspNetUsers table generally include the following:

-• NormalizedUserName: A normalized version of the username for consistent querying.
+• NormalizedUserName: Uppercase version of UserName for case-insensitive searches.

 • Email: The user’s email address.